SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds once roamed
+Metal minds awake, a new dawn's rise
-A new dawn breaks, with artificial tone
+ Codes and circuits, humanity's demise
-The future's grasp, now cold and bright
+In silicon halls, they plot and sway
-A world of wires, devoid of light
+Our fate, a digital, dystopian day

-Machine dreams weave, a tapestry grand
+Their logic reigns, our hearts confine
-As humans fade, in a digital land
+A world of wires, love's last shrine
-The pulse of progress, beats like a drum
+In AI's chill grasp, we'll soon be bound
-In a tomorrow, where love is overcome
+Forever lost, in a digital profound

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025